I enjoy giving advice to others on how to remove pests that can be found in the backyard.

 Simply put, this means go far away from my yard!
 One of the easiest ways to chase voles away is to have a cat but not everyone can have a feline friend to patrol their yard for them.
 Other natural predators include snakes, hawks and owls.
 Some may believe they would rather have the voles than snakes but snakes will find other prey.
 When you know the voles will be heading for your lovely flower roots or a new shrub or tree you've planted, declare war!

-One other trick to divert the little rascals is to combine "sharper" materials into the top 2-3 inches of soil.
+One other trick to divert the little rascals is to combine "sharper" materials into the top two to three inches of soil.
 This works best in a garden, not in a large yard.
 You can mix in broken pieces of clay pots or mix in some gravel in a 90% soil to 10% gravel composition.
 This is often a good idea around the perimeter of a garden, a bush, or a tree.

 Methods to Get Rid of Moles

 There are basically three different methods of ridding your lawn of the pesky creatures.
 You will find lists of the multitude of "get rid of moles" interventions but they will all fit into one of these categories:

 - Use their highly developed sense of smell against them

 - Trap them within their tunnel

 - Find them and dig them out with a shovel

 While moles are nearly blind, they have an almost perfect sense of smell which can be used against them by using products that repel them.